 - 2018 Refurb Home

-Wanting to put the antenna back to 3 elements, I had always been on the lookout for an older style shell but could never find one.
-Newer black shells can be purchased from SteppIR but they are expensive and require new holes drilled into the mounting plate.
+Wanting to put the antenna back to 3 elements, I had always been on the lookout for an older style housing but could never find one.
+Newer black housings can be purchased from SteppIR but they are expensive and may require new holes drilled into the mounting plate.
 My preference was to find older style gray shell.

 When the DRV EHU failed on my main 3-element yagi in January 2018, I sent the web page URL, showing the repair, to the W4AAW Remote Contesting group.
 Mike, W4AAW, forwarded it to his friend, Dave, KE4S, who owns a SteppIR antenna.
 Mike then forwarded Dave’s reply back to me and in the email Dave mentioned he had replaced his older EHUs with new ones.
 I emailed Dave inquiring the status of his old EHUs.
 He told me he still had two older style EHUs – the driven EHU, which was good, and a passive EHU which had a broken reel shaft.
 He agreed to sell me the broken EHU and sent pictures (Photos 2 & 3).

 It was exactly what I was looking for – an older style EHU shell in good condition.
 We agreed on a price and he shipped me the EHU.
-In it, he included all the parts except the copper tapes which were damaged anyway (he also included the bullets at the ends of the tapes).
+In it, he included all the parts except the copper tapes which were damaged anyway (he did include the bullets at the ends of the tapes).
 Little did I know at the time that I would need several other parts from Dave’s EHU, including those bullets.
-It turned out to be an excellent purchase for me.
+It turned out to be an excellent purchase.

 Most of the parts for the REF EHU, including the contacts, contact plate assembly and motor would come from an EHU that had a broken shaft November 2015.
 I took all the parts off that base plate and re-installed them on a new base plate received from SteppIR.